 For reasons of transparency and simplicity the Manager has set a maximum percentage of 0.35% of the Net Asset Value for the surcharge and deduction to cover the costs referred to in the previous paragraph.
 This percentage rate applies to both the repurchase and the issuance of Shares (the balance of the Robeco Global Stars Equities Fund and Robeco Global Stars Equities Fund - EUR G Share Classes) by the Investment Institution.
 The Manager calculates the surcharge and deduction on the basis of the average costs that it incurs during the repurchase and issuance, and the amount is determined on the basis of an estimate of the actual purchase and sale costs with respect to the securities in which the Investment Institution invests.
 The Manager may adjust this percentage rate if, for example, the long-term average is changed as a result of market circumstances or if, in the opinion of the Manager, exceptional market circumstances necessitate this, taking into account, among other things, the interests of the Shareholders.
 The Manager will publicize the current percentage rate via the Website.
-The result of this surcharge or deduction accrues entirely to the Investment Institution so that it can pay the purchase and sale costs of the underlying financial instruments.
-Any surplus or deficit that remains after payment of the actual transaction costs or any long-term market impact accrues or is charged to the Investment Institution in full.
+The result of this surcharge or deduction accrues entirely to the Investment Institution so that it can pay the purchase and sale costs or any long-term market impact accrues or is charged to the Investment Institution in full.